Houndie/toolbox/README.md

 How do I use it?
 ----------------

-Toolbox has four main commands:
+Toolbox has five main commands:

 * `$ toolbox add <toolname> [version]` Downloads and installs `<toolname>`.
 A version may optionally be provided, otherwise it will attempt to find the latest version.
 This command is also used to upgrade/downgrade tools.
 * `$ toolbox remove <toolname>` Removes `<toolname>` from being tracked by your project.
 Also attempts to uninstall the installed binary.
 * `$ toolbox sync` Downloads and installs any missing tools.
 If a tool is up-to-date, no action is taken for that tool.
 * `$ toolbox do -- <command>` Runs a command in an environment where the tools managed by toolbox are available.
 The dash (`--`) is optional, and is used to denote that flags will belong to the subcommand (otherwise, toolbox will attempt to parse flags itself).
+* `$ toolbox list` Lists all saved tools and their options

 Example
 -------